Fremantle Railway Bridge

 Fremantle Railway Bridge (known also as the North Fremantle Bridge) is a railway bridge on the Fremantle railway line that crosses the Swan River between Fremantle and North Fremantle.
-It is the third structure with that name.
+It is the third structure with that name, and carries both passenger and freight trains into the port city.

-The original bridge was of concern due to its structure, as well as its position limiting the eastern extent of the Fremantle Harbour.
-The first bridge was utilised in 1880 and was demolished in 1895–1897, when the second bridge was in operation.
+Previous bridges

-The current bridge is further up stream and closer to the Fremantle Traffic Bridge than the earlier lower structure, and was being planned in the 1950s.
+The first railway bridge opened in 1880.
+It was of concern due to its structure, as well as its position limiting the eastern extent of the Fremantle Harbour.
+It was demolished in 1895–1897, after the second bridge came into operation.